-The starting point of this installation is 181 cards that I found on the street around the world over several years.
+The starting point of this installation are 181 cards that I found on the streets around the world over several years.
 Each card holds a story about how it was found and together in the installation they form a diamond surrounded by 444 new cards.
-In “El día de mañana siempre es mañana” (tomorrow remains tomorrow) found and bought cards invite reflection on the relationship between chance and destiny.
+In “El día de mañana siempre es mañana” (tomorrow remains tomorrow) found and bought cards invite to reflect on the relationship between chance and destiny.